norulshahlam/spring-boot-kafka-tutorials/README.md

 [Further reading](https://medium.com/@youssefali6212/apache-kafka-study-notes-3-zookeeper-vs-kraft-8eb683a8f6aa)

 </details>

 <details>
 <summary><b>Consumer group</b></summary>

+`Consumer groups`
+Kafka has the concept of consumer groups where several consumers are grouped to consume a given topic.
+Consumers in the same consumer group are assigned the same group-id value.

+The consumer group concept ensures that a message is only ever read by a single consumer in the group.

+When a consumer group consumes the partitions of a topic, Kafka makes sure that each partition is consumed by exactly one consumer in the group

 - Consumer group is a bunch of consumers that form a group in order to cooperate and consume messages from a set of topics.
 - Consumer groups are formed when you have multiple instances of the same application.
 - Consumer groups are the foundation for scalable message consumption.
+- Number of consumers in a consumer group should ideally match the number of partitions for optimal consumption.

 Example:
 If two consumers have subscribed to the same topic and are present in the same consumer group, then these two consumers would be assigned a different set of partitions and none of these two consumers would receive the same messages.